garyttt/freeipa_puppet_foreman/README.md

 ```
 10. When it shows 'INFO The ipa-replica-install command was successful', Ctrl-C to break the tailing, and restart IPA.
 ---
-Login as root at ipa2:
+Sudo to root at Replica Master (ipa2):
 ```bash
 sudo -i
 ipactl restart